 - quad/ATV wheels, belly plate and suspension and anywhere mud or weed seeds might be caught.

 - boat decks and sides, propellers, anchor wells, cooling system inlet, bilges, bait wells and trailers

 - clean footwear and remove weed seeds from socks and clothing.

-You can find the latest information on weeds on the Department of Environment and Natural Resources website.
+To find the latest information on weeds, go to the Department of Environment, Parks and Water Security website.

 Share this page: